 The Inokim Light 2 is not a cheap scooter, and you will want to have as good of protection for it as possible.

-The Inokim folding lock will provide strong protection, while also not being a drag to carry and use.
+The Inokim lock will provide strong protection, while also not being a drag to carry and use.
 However, given the value of the scooter, I would even recommend something stronger and more secure, like the Master Lock Street Cuff Locks for example.
+See my complete guide on the best locks for electric scooters for all the best picks depending on your budget and use case.

 The Inokim phone holder will fit the Inokim Light 2 perfectly, and you will not have to buy 5 generic phone mounts before you find one that fits.
 Just make sure you don’t get too distracted and keep your eyes on the road.